 Thursday, August 28, 2008

-Tales of Samoa - o le momono i le va'a - The Hole In The Boat
+Tales of Samoa - o le momono i le va'a - The Plug In The Boat

 My first experience with Aunu'u was in 1965.
 When we arrived in Samoa in March of 1965, quite a few consolidated elementary schools were under simultaneous construction, and virtually all of the construction was behind schedule (surprise, surprise!
 Things are almost ALWAYS behind schedule in Samoa.
 What's a schedule?)

 Although I had been hired as a school principal at the tender young age of twenty-seven, when I first walked into the old office that sat approximately where the entrance to the Rainmaker Hotel now stands, I was told that school assignments for principals were still pending, and that we would be housed temporarily in Tafuna, the new government housing area out near the airport on the main island of Tutuila.

 Other school principals were also living temporarily in Tafuna, awaiting school assignments, including Dick Danner, Doug Thorpe, Don Miskovsky, & Harold Hooten.
 Between us we were loaned an old blue government jeep, which we used to go shopping, visit schools under construction, and most often to drive down the dirt road from Tafuna to the end of the airport runway where there was a nice swimming hole!